bartimaeus/omniauth-ihealth/README.md

 ## Granting Member Permissions to Your Application

 With the iHealth API, you have the ability to specify which permissions you want users to grant your application.
 For more details, read the iHealth documentation: https://developer.ihealthlabs.com.

-All available scopes:
-`OpenApiActivity OpenApiBG OpenApiBP OpenApiSleep OpenApiSpO2 OpenApiSport OpenApiUserInfo OpenApiWeight`
+Available scopes: `OpenApiActivity OpenApiBG OpenApiBP OpenApiSleep OpenApiSpO2 OpenApiSport OpenApiUserInfo OpenApiWeight`

 You can configure the scope option: